changeyourname/gitfinder/README.md

 Compilation
 ===========

-To compile, you can use NetBeans with JDK (Java Development Kit) 6.
+We use NetBeans with JDK (Java Development Kit) 6 to compile the software.

-All dependencies needed are included on the project.
+All dependencies are included on the project.
 No special configuration is needed.